 Asparagus is a perennial vegetable that requires patience to cultivate, but once you’ve figured out all the Stages Of Growing Asparagus, it’s incredibly rewarding.

-It’s high in vitamin C, and B, iron and other nutrients.
+It’s high in vitamins C, and B, iron, and other nutrients.
 Furthermore, there is no greater asparagus than freshly harvested shoots right from the garden.

 If you enjoy asparagus and want to grow your own, now is the time to get started.
 Even with the finest of care, it will take years for asparagus beds to reach their full potential.
 Before planting it’s a piece of great advice to soak the crowns of manure tea for 20 minutes.
 Once planted, the tender spears will come back year after year because it is a perennial plant.
 Its ferny foliage also serves as a good decoration.
 From seed to harvest, how to cultivate asparagus is highlighted below.